SamSamhuns/manp/README.md

 <img src='img/manp_demo_high.gif'>

-<br>Tired of looking throughout your build directory for the functions you wrote before and don't remember their parameters or even tired of Googling common Python modules and function documentations?
+<br>Tired of looking throughout the build directory of your project for the functions you wrote weeks before or don't remember their parameters.
+Want to find a quick way of querying functions and modules while displaying them like the `on-line man pages`?

-`manp` is a command-line utility that lets your create a `man pages` equivalent of your project.
+`manp` is a command-line utility that lets you create a `man pages` equivalent documentation of your project.
 This is similar to how `man printf` works for C/C++ functions.
 But, now you can `manp [YOUR_FUNCTIONS]` from your source code instead.

+All files of extension `TARGET_FILE_EXTN` are recursively searched inside the `manp/target_data` folder and added to the data section of the `manp` in the form of header includes.

 If incorrect modules are entered, `manp` also has a feature for auto-suggesting most similar named module.

 ## Installation

-*Running make without setting any SOURCE_DIR or TARGET_FILE_EXTN creates a default `manp` with documentation for the Python standard library modules and functions.*
+*Running make without setting any SOURCE_DIR or TARGET_FILE_EXTN creates a default `manp` portable executable with documentation for the Python standard library modules and functions.*

 **Requirements:**
 -   Python 3.5+